carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 # CuPy - principles

-[CuPy](https://docs.cupy.dev) is a GPU array backend that implements a subset of NumPy interface, through Cuda, the GPU programming language designed by NVIDIA, the largest producer of GPUs in the world.
+[CuPy](https://docs.cupy.dev) is a GPU array backend that implements a subset of the NumPy interface, through Cuda, the GPU programming language designed by NVIDIA, the largest producer of GPUs in the world.
 This makes it a very convenient tool to use the compute power of GPUs for people that have some experience with Numpy.

 # Generate some data and do a computation on the host (=CPU)